tawmae/tawmae.github.io/movie_quiz_ui_update.md

 {: .highlight }
+To avoid for duplicates, you cannot get the same TV show/movie within the same session (until you restart StreamerBot).
+The last 50 movies **and** TV shows are also saved **between** sessions, meaning that you won't get one of the last 50 movies/shows even on a different day of playing.
 Depending how narrow your search parameters are, it might happen that the first search will not find any results.
-This will fix itself after the first error, so the second time you start the game it will have adjusted itself.
-If the error persists, your seach parameters are **too narrow** and you will have to check them.
-Reset them in the worst case.
+If that's the case because you played like 1000 rounds already, the list will reset itself once you hit the limit.
+If your settings are way too narrow and don't show a single movie/show, you will obviously have to change your settings.
+I recommend leaving it at my default settings.

 ---